 Learn about one of the bloodiest battles of the Civil War at Shiloh National Military Park.
 Nearly 110,000 Americans clashed in what resulted in 23, 746 casualties, more than all of America’s previous wars combined.
 Learn about the historical struggle and its impact on the soldiers and nation.
 See the battlefield and spend some time in reflection at the National Cemetery.
 Go a bit deeper into Tennessee’s history by visiting the approximately 800-year-old Shiloh Indian Mounds, which are thought by historians to have served as platforms for the town’s important buildings.

 This beautiful 1,400-acre state park is named after the Chickasaw Native Americans who once inhabited West Tennessee and North Mississippi.
 Interpretive programs are hosted throughout the year that teach this history as well as programs about the flora and fauna found within the park.
 Experience the outdoors yourself along the four miles of easy to moderate hiking trails and bike-friendly roads.
 Cast a line or rent a boat for leisure exploration of Lake Placid.
-Chickasaw State Park has 53 RV sites – some can host 94-foot rigs - equipped with water and electrical hookups.
+Chickasaw State Park has 53 RV sites - some can host 94-foot rigs - equipped with water and electrical hookups.
 Twenty-six of them have sewer hookups as well.
 A bathhouse is available with showers and bathrooms and a dump station is conveniently located.
+Cabin, campsite and campground guests are encouraged to wear masks when physical distancing is not possible.

 RV travel brings you closer to the outdoors and all that Tennessee has to offer.
 Plan your trip to these unique areas and more.